shelbyspees/speesblog/_posts/2015-03-14-the-best-decision.md

 In school I wore it in a ponytail or a bun every day.
 If I tried wearing it down for some reason, it'd be back up in a ponytail within the hour.
 No matter how good my outfit looked, I'd look like a schlub because of my hair.

 In my third year of college I studied abroad in Bordeaux, France for a semester.
-It had been about ten years since I started wishing for boy-short hair.
+It had been probably twelve years since I started wishing for boy-short hair.

 Unlike most study abroad experiences you hear about, mine wasn't a dream-come-true.
-My mental health went down the drain and my schoolwork was suffering.
+The culture shock, loneliness, and various events in my life caused mental health to go down the drain, and my schoolwork was suffering because of it.
 My long-distance boyfriend at the time was pulling away and I needed a change.
 I asked my roommate for moral support and we went to the salon on November 2nd, 2010.

 Within three cuts I knew I had made the right decision.
 Instead of making my face look chubby like I had expected, my pixie framed it in a really flattering way.
 This was a huge improvement over wearing it back in a ponytail.

 Cutting my hair off gave me an extra hour+ every day to do whatever I wanted.
 I felt like I could finally wear cute outfits without worrying that my hair was ruining the look.
-Actually, because I didn't have to take so much time to do my hair, it was finally ok to take a few minutes to think about my outfit.
+Actually, since I didn't have to take so much time to do my hair, it finally felt acceptable to spend a few minutes thinking about my outfit.

 People who know me in person know that my thing now is that I *need* to wear earrings every day.
 I feel naked without them.
 I have a huge collection of cute earrings, which makes me a shit minimalist.
 But earrings last forever and they're 100% reusable, plus they take up so little space that it's barely noticable.